hillaryychan/COMP3231/notes/06_System-Calls.md

 System call transitions are triggered by special processor instructions.
 From user to kernel via a system call instruction
-from kernel to user via a return from a privileged mode instruction
+From kernel to user via a return from a privileged mode instruction

 During a system call:

 * the processor mode
-    * switched from user-mode to kernel-mode
+    * is switched from user-mode to kernel-mode
-    * switched back when returning to user-mode
+    * is switched back when returning to user-mode
 * the stack pointer (SP)
     * user-level SP is saved and kernel SP is initialised
     * user-level SP is restored when returning to user-mode
 * the program counter (PC)
     * user-level PC is saved and PC is set to kernel entry point
     * user-level PC is restored when returning to user-level
-    * kernel entry via designated entry point must be strictly enforced
+    * kernel entry via designated entry point must be strictly **enforced**
 * registers
     * set at user-level to indicate the system call type and its arguments; this is a convention between applications and the kernel
     * some registers are preserved at user-level or kernel level in order to restart user-level execution; this depends on the language calling convention etc.